JackEdwardLyons/adventure-in-my-veins-blog/content/posts/teach-english-with-bogue.md

 The expat scene here is whatever you would like to make of it.
 It seems that there are clubs and groups for just about any hobby.
 I know friends that are into clubbing, swing dancing, art, music, festivals, climbing, kayaking, ultimate frisbee, running, just about everything really.
 With the advent of Facebook group pages, meeting people here that share your interest is really easy.
 Everyone has similar time off and lots of disposable income, so the expat scene is a ridiculously good time!!

-## _Q: What is the climbing scene/environment like across the country?_
+## _Q: Does South Korea have much of climbing scene across the country?_

 For such a small country, Korea has a lot of climbing options.
 Mountains make up 70% of the country.
 In my city alone there are 8 climbing areas (sport, trad & bouldering) that are all accessible via public transportation and a short hike.